osama-fh/BIC4ExoticAnimals/README.md

-# BIC4 Project: Bizarre animals
+# BIC4 Project: Exotic animals

 ## The register of exotic animals

-This software lists bizarre animals and species belongs to them.
+This software lists exotic animals and species belongs to them.
 It is possible to search for animals by various parameters.

 ## Exercise